 While insects may not necessarily kill a plant, some can spread diseases, weakening the entire plant.

-You can spray bad infestations but oftentimes it’s best to just cut off infected branches.
-Overall, pruning fruit trees and bushes can help to eliminate pests and strengthen the plant.
+You can spray bad infestations, but it’s often best to cut off infected branches.
+Overall, pruning fruit trees and bushes can help eliminate pests and strengthen the plant.

 2. Safety